 If you have claimed your AS certificate, then your grades should be entered on the UCAS application form, but there is no need for you to enter the UMS marks.
 Where there is a big discrepancy between your AS performance and your predicted A-level grades, it would be helpful if the referee could include an explanation in the reference.

 Candidates who are unable to enter AS level grades, for example because their school does not cash-in results and claim certificates, will not be disadvantaged.

 Is there a minimum score for the LNAT?

-Offers can be made to applicants who score lower when all other elements of their application, including the LNAT essay, are particularly strong.
+Offers may be made to applicants who score lower when all other elements of their application, including the LNAT essay, are particularly strong, or where Widening Participation considerations are involved.
 Similarly, a high score in the LNAT is not a guarantee of an offer as applications are considered on the basis of all the information provided (including the academic profile, personal statement, reference, LNAT score and essay).

 Are mature students eligible for consideration?